 In 1872, Emperor Norton issued three Proclamations setting out the original vision for a great bay-spanning bridge linking Oakland and San Francisco via Yerba Buena Island.

 When the bridge opened in 1936, it was given the unofficial name San Francisco-Oakland Bay Bridge.
 Locals just call it the Bay Bridge.
-In 2013, an honorary name was added for the western section: the Willie L. Brown, Jr., Bridge.
+The State of California continues to recognize this as the historic name of the entire bridge system.